On this page:

-The rate of meningococcal disease in Oregon in 2007 was 0.8 cases per 100,000, Oregonians (compared to 0.3 per 100,000 Americans).
-However, while meningococcal disease is more common in Oregon than it is in the United States as a whole, it is still a rare disease that has been getting rarer; the incidence rate has decreased 75% since 1996.
+The rate of meningococcal disease in Oregon in 2013 was 0.3 cases per 100,000 Oregonians (compared to 0.13 per 100,000 Americans).
+While meningococcal disease is more common in Oregon than it is in the United States as a whole, it is still a rare disease that has been getting rarer; the incidence rate has decreased 75% since 1996.

 What happens when a case of meningococcal disease occurs?

-- anyone directly exposed to the patient's saliva (by kissing, mouth-to-mouth resuscitation, etc.).
+- Anyone directly exposed to the patient's saliva (by kissing, sharing utensils or drinks, mouth-to-mouth resuscitation, etc.).

 How are potentially exposed people protected from meningococcal disease?

 The antibiotic Rifampin should be prescribed for all household members and other exposed persons.
 Ceftriaxone or Ciprofloxacin is used when Rifampin cannot be.
 Antibiotic prophylaxis should be instituted as soon as possible after exposure.
 If more than fourteen days have passed since the last contact with the case, medication is likely to be of little benefit.

 Co-workers and K-12 classmates usually don't require antibiotic prophylaxis.